baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

     }
 }
 ```

 Inlining the code as in the code above should certainly be the preferred solution.
-The compiler never generates relocations for the implementation of a switch statement and therefore the whole code does not need any relocation.
+The compiler never generates relocations for the implementation of a `switch` statement and therefore the whole code does not need any relocation.

 Inlining makes sense even if the inlined function are much larger.
 Compilers do not have problems with large functions and might even be able to optimize better.
 The problem is only the programmer.
 The original code was clean and intentionally written using function pointers.
 The transformed code might be much less readable.
 This makes this kind of optimization one which is not performed until the code is tested and does not need much maintenance anymore.

-> ^11^<a id="_bookmark59"></a>Interested readers might want to look at the vfprintf implementation in the GNU libc.

-A similar problem, though it (unfortunately) is rather rare today, arises for the use of computed gotos, a gcc extension for C. Computed gotos can be very useful in computer-generated code and in highly optimized code[11](#_bookmark59).
+A similar problem, though it (unfortunately) is rather rare today, arises for the use of computed `gotos`, a gcc extension for C. Computed gotos can be very useful in computer-generated code and in highly optimized code [[11](#_bookmark59)].
 The previous example using computed gotos might look like this:

 ```c
 int add (int a, int b) {